 I shall but drink the more!

-In this third stanza, elements from the second and first stanza are mentioned.
+In this third stanza of ‘I Taste a Liquor Never Brewed’, elements from the second and first stanza are mentioned.
 Instead of emphasizing the drink, like in the first stanza, or highlighting natural elements, as in the second stanza, this third stanza incorporates elements from both of them.
 In these lines, two important natural elements are mentioned: the “Bee” and the “Butterflies”.
 However, these are characterized by the elements of the first stanza (the liquor and the drunkenness).
 There is a clearer rhyme scheme (ABCB) and the rhythmic pace of the poem continues to be accentuated with the dashes.
 Once again, notice the capitalizations and their association with natural images, as in the previous stanzas.
 The final line regains the first person and makes a crucial statement: “I shall but drink the more!”.
-Here, the lyrical voice suggests that he/she will be more immersed into nature than those natural elements already mentioned.
+Here, the lyrical voice suggests that he/she will be more immersed in nature than those natural elements already mentioned.
 There is a worship of nature, which is built with the passing of the stanzas.